Spectator-Aware Frequency Allocation in Tunable-Coupler Quantum Architectures

-By transforming to the interaction frame~\cite{zhou_superconducting_2023}, we can derive an effective Hamiltonian where each interaction term is modulated by a rate coefficient (influenced by the strength of the pump) and a phase factor that depends on how far off-resonance the interaction is from the pump's frequency.
-When driving a specific interaction to resonance, the corresponding phase factor $e^{-i t (\tilde{\omega}_x - \omega_p)}$ becomes zero, giving its full effect.
+The interaction frame is useful for describing an effective Hamiltonian where each interaction term is modulated by a rate (the strength of the pump) and a complex phase factor (how far off-resonance the interaction is from the pump's frequency).
+Transforming to the interaction frame via the Bogoliubov diagonalization and displacement transform~\cite{zhou_superconducting_2023,zhou_realizing_2023, xia2023fast}, the Hamiltonian becomes:

-For off-resonant terms, the phase factor remains non-zero and oscillates, suppressing their contribution due to detuning.
-Although the Rotating-Wave Approximation (RWA) typically removes all terms except the target interaction, this assumes that the unwanted terms are sufficiently small and far enough off-resonance.
-A critical question we address is: \textit{how much do these off-resonant terms influence the system?} We model these spectator interactions to determine the necessary degree of separation as a design constraint for future architectures.